-This guide isn’t about me; while it draws heavily upon my experiences, I spare the anecdotes and focus on the data.
+This guide isn’t about me; while it draws heavily upon my experiences, I’ll spare you the anecdotes and focus on the data.
 That’s because this is all about getting you results.
-But you might be wondering why you should spend hours reading a very lengthy guide that you perhaps stumbled upon at random.
-So here are the basic broad strokes:
+But you might be wondering why you should invest multiple hours reading a very lengthy guide that you perhaps stumbled upon at random.
+So here are the basic broad strokes of who I am:

 - My micro press has sold 100,000+ books and published 50+ titles.